Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 1. Obsess over customer needs

-Remember—lean product management is all about your customers.
+Remember, lean product management is all about your customers.
 So, before you even start building at all, you have to be sure it’s a product they actually want to use.
-That's why everything starts with understanding your customers and their pain points.
+That's why everything in the lean approach starts with understanding your customers and their pain points.

-• Conduct user research: This method is a bit obvious—but that’s because it works.
-Conduct surveys, tests, interviews and create a customer advisory board to gather valuable insights from your target audience.
+- Conduct user research: This method is a bit obvious, but that’s because it works.
+Conduct surveys, tests, and interviews, and create a customer advisory board to gather valuable insights from your target audience.
+If possible, create a customer success team to feed information and shape a winning product strategy.

-• Embrace empathy: Put yourself in your customer's shoes.
+- Embrace empathy: Put yourself in your customer's shoes.
 What are their daily challenges?
 How can your product make their lives easier or better?
+Use this to sharpen up your product development process.

 2. Develop hypotheses and prioritize

 In lean terms, a hypothesis is an educated guess about which features or solutions will resonate with your customers and address their needs.
-You can test and validate it through your Minimum Viable Product (MVP)—we’ll get to that shortly.
+You can test and validate it through your Minimum Viable Product (MVP), and we’ll get to that shortly.

 Here’s a format we often use to develop hypotheses: